 Since the Moore foundation thinks measurement is important, a panel of university administrators who have deep understanding of research was brought in to evaluate the impact of the grant, with the ambiguous conclusion: “Great idea; wonderfully effective; but we aren’t going to do it again.”
 Bob noted one drawback to big, unallocated gifts “is making sure that the money gets used,” noting that “the researchers tend to spend philanthropic dollars last.
 But they used the Moore Foundation funds well, opening up new fields for Caltech, making an excellent place even better.”

 Brent Iverson, the incoming chair of the board of Alliance member Research Corporation for Science Advancement, provided a tangible example of the impact of unrestricted money on basic research.
 He recounted a previous campus event attended by Norbert Dittrich, president of the Houston-based Welch Foundation, which is one of the United States’ largest private funding sources for basic chemical research.
 At that event, Brent asked more than 100 UT faculty which of them had their most creative research idea funded by a Welch Foundation grant, and “every hand went up.
-That is the legacy of funding basic science research.”
+That is the legacy of funding discovery science research.”

 Earlier in the week I’d had the privilege of visiting with Norbert.
 Dittrich shared the following as another illustration of the value of unrestricted support, “Our funding is so stable that some of the state institutions mention it when they are recruiting scientists—it’s helped draw talent to the state.”